 Amazon, Barnes and Noble, Christian Book Distributors, and other e-retailers.

 Any parting comment?

-The winner of last Thursday’s blog post for a copy of A Promise to Protect by Patricia Bradley is Chris G. I’ll email you.
+The winner of last Thursday’s blog post for a copy of xxx by Carol Erhardt is Melanie B. I’ll email you.
 Thanks all for commenting.
 Watch for more book giveaways.

 Till next time … keep on smiling.